zuirez/Few-Marks-More/README.md

 # Few-Marks-More

--Calculate how much mark do you need in your final exam to get your desired score in a course. <br>
+- Calculate how much mark do you need in your final exam to get your desired score in a course. <br>

 > [!NOTE]
 >The grading system is only specific to AIUB's grading system.